aaveshkumar/scims/replit.md

 A complete School/College/Institution Management System built with Core PHP 8+ using a custom MVC architecture.
 This is a production-level ERP system with comprehensive modules for managing educational institutions.

 ## Current State
-**Status**: Step 5 completed - All 18 SQL migration files created with proper structure and relationships
+**Status**: Step 6 completed - All 17 Model classes created with relationships and business logic

 ## Tech Stack
 - **Backend**: Core PHP 8.4 (OOP)